 Charles De Koninck

 Charles De Koninck (1906–1965) is one of the great philosophers of the last century.
 He taught and influenced many of the most consequential Catholic thinkers, teachers, and authors of our time.
-Yet his untimely death and a remarkable variety of largely untranslated writings across multiple disciplines have helped obscure his legacy and contributions.
-In the years since his death, De Koninck’s writings have unfortunately faded from view even as their relevance to contemporary intellectual life has intensified.
+His published works span topics from natural philosophy and the philosophy of science to politics and Catholic theology.
+His untimely death and a remarkable variety of largely untranslated writings have helped obscure his legacy and contributions.

 Why Is De Koninck’s Thought Significant?